neeasade/neeasade.github.io/_posts/2015-02-20-Registers-with-GDB.md

 title: GDB Registers
 ---

-##Using GDB to Step Through Assembly

-This will serve as a breif guide on setting up GDB to step through assembly code and witness register changes on the fly.
+This will serve as a brief guide on setting up GDB to step through assembly code and witness register changes on the fly.

 #Compile the program to debug

 I'm assuming here that you have the source of the C file that you wish to step through(this post assumes you are trying to learn about registers for educational purposes).

 Create a Makefile for your architecture(s) of choice.
 Here is an example of a Makefile for 3 of them: